5 Simple Ways to Reset This Summer

 Commit to Reinvesting in Yourself

-This is might be the hardest one on the list for some of you.
+This might be the hardest one on the list for some of you.
 Especially, if you have a demanding job or family life.

 If reinvesting in yourself seems too overwhelming to think about, here are some simple ways you can reset this summer…